M-Sudheer18/Churn_Prediction-Using-ANN/README.md

 ---

-# ▶️ Run the Application
+# ▶️ Run Locally

 ```bash
 streamlit run app.py
 ```

+The application will launch automatically in your browser.

 ---